 - A tooth needs to be evened out to improve your ability to bite or chew.

-After a thorough exam of your teeth, gums and supporting bone structure, Dr KJ Sturhahn will discuss treatment options with you and answer your questions.
-If the agreed-upon treatment is a tooth colored filling, Dr KJ Sturhahn will:
+After a thorough exam of your teeth, gums and supporting bone structure, our dentists will discuss treatment options with you and answer your questions.
+If the agreed-upon treatment is a tooth colored filling, our dentists will:

 - Numb the tooth to be treated with local anesthetic